MelvinQM/IOT-Personal/docs/research_to_market.md

 ## 2. Research question
 A question that arose during the development was how to ensure the communication between the controller and the console.
-This was crucical for the game feel and reliability.
+This was crucical for the game's feel and reliability.
 The following question arose from this thought:

 **What is the best method for establishing efficient and reliable communication between an ESP32 display and an ESP32-S3 controller to enable smooth data transmission for a motion-controlled game?**